-Appellants cite the Texas Supreme Court's recent decision in Laredo Merchs.
-Ass'n v.
-City of Laredo to bolster their argument that the plain language of the TMWA is "unmistakably clear."
-Appellants Texas Ass'n of Business et al. Opening Br. at 31.
+Appellees cite the Texas Supreme Court's recent decision in City of Laredo v.
+Laredo Merchs.
+Ass'n to bolster their argument that the plain language of the TMWA is "unmistakably clear."
+Appellees' Br. for the State of Texas at 10.
 But this reliance is misplaced.
 Laredo dealt with the question of whether the state's Solid Waste Disposal Act (SWDA) preempted a local plastic bag ban.
 City of Laredo v.
 Laredo Merchs.
 Ass'n, 550 S.W.3d 586, 590 (Tex.
 2018).
 In that case, the SWDA clearly stated that local governments could not "prohibit or restrict, for solid waste management purposes, the sale or use of a container or package in a manner not authorized by state law[.]"
 Tex.
 Health & Safety Code § 361.0961.
 The statute did not define the terms "container" or "package."
-In Laredo, the court looked to dictionaries to determine the ordinary meaning of those words but noted that "the common understanding of the words is only the beginning of the inquiry.
+In Laredo, the Court looked to dictionaries to determine the ordinary meaning of those words but noted that "the common understanding of the words is only the beginning of the inquiry.
 We must also consider the statutory context to determine whether the Legislature intended a narrower or more specialized meaning than the words used would ordinarily carry."
-Laredo at 8.
-In striking down the local plastic bag ban, the court ultimately rejected the city's argument that the term "container or package" in the context of the statute referred only to as something that could be sold or used for a fee or deposit, which trash could not.
+Laredo at 596.
+In striking down the local plastic bag ban, the court ultimately rejected the city's argument that the term "container or package" in the context of the statute referred only to trash, pointing to a provision in the SWDA that referred to a "container or package" as something that could be sold or used for a fee or deposit, which trash could not.
 Id.
 The court also rejected the city's argument that "container or package" referred only to solid waste receptacles, since the SWDA also mentions "packaging," which in its ordinary meaning is not a solid waste receptacle.
 Id.

 Thus, in Laredo, even though the SWDA did not define "container or package," the context of the statute made it clear that the plain meaning of the words tracked with the legislative intent behind the statute.
-In this case however, as explained above, even if the general meaning of the term "wages" could include paid sick leave under certain circumstances, the context and purpose of the TMWA make it clear that the legislature did not intend to incorporate such an expansive definition of the term in the minimum wage statute.
+In this case, however, as explained above, even if the general meaning of the term "wages" could include paid sick leave under certain circumstances, the context and purpose of the TMWA make it clear that the legislature did not intend to incorporate such an expansive definition of the term in the minimum wage statute.